5 Questions To Consider When Designing A Breath Research Study

 Over the last several years we’ve supported a wide range of studies in the field of breath research.
-In the process we’ve learnt a lot about what makes a good study – and what doesn’t.
-One of the most important things we’ve learnt is that you need to devote enough time to planning your trial and asking yourself the right questions.
+In the process we’ve learned a lot about what makes a good study – and what doesn’t.
+One of the most important things we’ve learned is that you need to devote enough time to planning your trial and asking yourself the right questions.
 You can always redo your analysis, but no statistical model or new analytical idea can retrospectively fix a badly designed study.

 We support our customers throughout the design process to help them scale their ambitions to their resources and ensure the end results of their trial are relevant and valuable.
-With our tried and tested insights, specific to the breath research field, our experts can help you protect your study from many common design pitfalls.
+With our tried and tested insights, specific to the breath biomarker research field, our experts can help you protect your study from many common design pitfalls.

-We asked the team to share some advice on the key considerations that help them to design effective breath research trials:
+We asked the team to share some advice on the key considerations that help them to design effective breath analysis research trials:

 1. What is your specific aim?

 This might sound an obvious place to start, but too often it’s skipped over.
 Consider your ideal outcome – what would success look like?
 A clear, focused objective that is specific and achievable is more likely to produce meaningful results.